dantarion/SF5DInput/README.md

 ## Known Bugs

-1. Doesn't work with controllers that use the Analog Joystick, only controllers that use the DPad/Hatswitch (arcade sticks must be in DP mode)
-2. Controllers that aren't PS3/PS4 controllers don't have a way to get proper mapping :(
+1. Controllers that aren't PS3/PS4 controllers don't have a way to get proper mapping :(

 ## Tested with....